This page should hold the answers to any questions you may have, but do feel free to contact Embroidery Now if you need more information.

 Our venue is a large 18th century house with a peaceful walled garden.
 The way in is through a wooden gate with the word Friends Meeting House over it, and then through the white door on the right.
 Most classes are held in the Large Meeting Room which is straight through from the main entrance door.
 Occasionally for smaller classes we use the Childrens' Room which is situated within the garden, or the Dining Room.
 There are residents living in the upper floors of the house, and other hiring groups may be on the ground floor.
 Usually the Dining Room is free for us to eat sandwiches, and in fine weather there are seats in the garden.

 On foot: The Meeting House is about 3/4 mile from the Railway Station.
+Go downhill from the station and across the traffic lights, continuing downhill.
+At the next traffic lights, turn right past the Theatre Royal.
 Walk down the pedestrianised High Street to the Broadway.
 Colebrook Street is to the rear of Abbey Gardens, which are by the King Alfred statue.

 By car: There are two main car parks nearby.
 Colebrook Street (SO23 9LH) is only a couple of hundred yards away.
 The current charges are £5.60 for a four hour stay and £15 for over 4 hours.
 The other useful car park is Chesil Street (SO23 8BL) which is about 10 minutes walk.
 The car park is on a small road called Barfield Close just off Chesil Street - marked as the B3330 on the map below.
 At the top of the road is a roundabout - to the left is the Multi-storey car park.
 Charges are £7 for the day.